 4. Work experience

-This is arguably the most important section of your resume.
-It’s where you’ll place your professional history, starting with the most recent role.
+This section is the real centerpiece of your resume.
+Here’s where you lay out your professional background, starting with the most recent role.
+I’d always recommend reverse-chronological order — it’s clear, and recruiters expect it.

 For each entry, include: